mgeekin/conference-mgeek.in-jekyll-theme/README.md

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
 To add a custom directory to your theme-gem, please edit the regexp in `conference-mgeek.in.gemspec` accordingly.

+## add topmenu

+add yaml
+`topmenu: true` to make page apper in topmenu
+`order: <>` to order topmenu

+## add submenu under topmenu
+add yaml
+`submenu: true` to make page as in submenu `submenutype: topmenulabel` add this to list as submenu under topmenulabel `submenuindex: <>` to order submenu

+add yaml
+`topmenu: true` to make page apper in topmenu

 # License